 1. Why use this guide?

-This guide explains how to find police entry books, registers, pension and other useful records relating to staff of the London Metropolitan Police.
+This guide explains how to find police entry books, registers, pension and other useful records relating to staff of the London Metropolitan Police and the Transport Police.

 The National Archives has a substantial collection of Metropolitan Police staff records, but not all have survived.